 The Writing Centre helps students and faculty become the best writers they can be.
-Offered during term is a range of free services including one-on-one tutorials, workshops, presentations, and a resource library.
+Offered during term is a range of free services including one-on-one tutorials, workshops, presentations, thesis consultations and a resource library.
 You can sign up online today.

+• To book a one-on-one appointment with a writing tutor:

+writingcentre.acadiau.ca/writing-tutorials.html

-- To book an one-on-one appointment with a writing tutor: writingcentre.acadiau.ca/writing-tutorials.html - To see which helpful presentations and workshops you might want to attend this year go to writingcentre.acadiau.ca/workshops-and-presentations.html
+• To see which helpful presentations and workshops you might want to attend this year go to writingcentre.acadiau.ca/workshops-and-presentations.html